Which plants repel mosquitoes and other insects in the backyard and garden? Here’s a list of the best insect-repelling plants to use in your garden.

 Mosquitoes and many other insects target their victims by the odors and gases we give off—carbon dioxide, sweat, and smelly feet to name a few.
 They can be attracted from as far as 100 feet away.

-The scents of mint, fruit, and even chocolate can block the receptors that the bugs use to find us.
+Luckily, the scents of mint, fruit, and even chocolate can block the receptors that the bugs use to find us.

 Many plants that are listed as “insect-repelling” are, in fact, not.
 Here are a few plants that I have found repel the bugs that bug us: